Currimbhoy Ebrahim: Career and E. Pabaney

 Currimbhoy established E. Pabaney in 1856 in Bombay as a trading company.
 In 1857, it opened an office in Hong Kong on Duddell street for trading in opium, yarn, cotton, silk and tea, and soon set up offices all over the far east.

 Ships belonging to their company, E. Pabaney & Co., traded between India, Africa, China, Hong Kong and the far East.
 In Shanghai, the company was listed as the "8 Bali Foreign company (八巴利洋行 / bā bālì yángháng).
 In 1903, the company established itself in Singapore for the trading of opium and yarn.

-(It is important to note that the current E Pabaney company, registered in India, is entirely unrelated to this history.)
+(The current E Pabaney company, registered in India, is entirely unrelated to this history.)

 Honours and philanthropy

 Currimbhoy was knighted during the Prince and Princess of Wales's Indian tour of 1905 and created a baronet in 1910 and further granted lands to support that dignity by the Currimbhoy Ebrahim Baronetcy Act 1913 following the precedent set by the Cowasji Jehangir Baronetcy Act.

 Between 1947 and 1949, due to the partition of India, this descendants, namely the third and fourth baronets migrated to Pakistan.
 The Currimbhoy Ebrahim Orphanage trust started by him, continue to own large pieces of land in and around Mumbai, including Currimbhoy Manor (Bhulabhai Desai Road, Bombay) and the Poona bungalow (Pune).

 An orphanage, Currimbhoy Ebrahim Yateemkhana, on Altamount Road, Cumbala Hill, Bombay, founded by him in 1895 and run by the trust, was sold to Mukesh Ambani in 2002 for the building of a 27 storied residence for the Ambani family, called Antilia.